mspnp/aks-baseline/04-networking.md

 Private DNS zones in this reference implementation are implemented directly at the spoke level, meaning the workload team creates the Private Link DNS zones and records for the resources needed; furthermore, the workload is directly using Azure DNS for resolution.
 Your networking topology might support this decentralized model or instead DNS & DNS zones for Private Link might be handed at the regional hub or in a [VWAN virtual hub extension](https://learn.microsoft.com/azure/architecture/guide/networking/private-link-virtual-wan-dns-virtual-hub-extension-pattern) by your networking team.

-If your organization operate a centralized DNS model, you'll need to adapt how DNS zones records are managed this implementation into your existing enterprise networking DNS zone strategy.
-Since this reference implementation is expected to be deployed isolated from existing infrastructure; this is not something you need to address now; but will be something to understand and address when taking your solution to production.
+If your organization operates a centralized DNS model, you will need to integrate the management of DNS zone records for this implementation into your existing enterprise networking DNS zone strategy.
+Since this reference implementation is expected to be deployed in isolation from your existing infrastructure; this is not something you need to address now; but will be something to understand and address when taking your solution to production.

 ### Save your work in-progress